EFForg/privacybadger/doc/tests.md

 Replace `/skin/options.html` with `/tests/index.html` and hit <kbd>Enter</kbd>.
 This will open the unit test suite and run the tests.

-### writing Unit Tests
+### Writing unit tests

 When writing unit tests, try to scope each test to the function or method in question, then each individual assertion within that test addressing a core piece of functionality or expectation of that test.
 Consider testing expected input, potential breaking points, and expected outputs.
 It's easy to get caught going down rabbit holes testing unlikely scenarios, so consider which edge cases are most important to consider, and which are more likely to occur.
-Again, look at [QUnit](https://qunitjs.com) for much more thorough documentation.

----
+Do verify that removing or mutating the code being tested produces failed assertions.

 ## Functional tests